 North of Brainerd near Crosslake, the Whitefish Chain of Lakes is 14,620 acres of the most diverse structure found in a Minnesota lake.
 A favorite place for tournaments, great catches of both largemouth and smallmouth bass can be found in most of the dozen or so lakes that make up the chain.
-Lake Minnewaska’s 7,110 acres are located just south of Alexandria and are relatively shallow, with a maximum depth of 32 feet and three public access points.
+Lake Minnewaska's 7,110 acres are located just south of Alexandria and are relatively shallow, with a maximum depth of 32 feet and 3 public access points.

 Otter Tail Lake, at 13,729 acres, is part of the Otter Tail River chain.
 Almost 60 percent of the lake is less than 15 feet deep, with populations of both large and smallmouth bass.
-And the large, 132,516-acre Mille Lacs Lake is also a top smallmouth bass fishing lake in Minnesota.
+And the large, 132,516-acre Lake Mille Lacs is also a top smallmouth bass fishing lake in Minnesota.
 With reports of bass over 7 pounds, there are ample opportunities to catch the big one.
-Mille Lacs was Bassmaster’s top bass lake in the Central region of the U.S. by Bassmaster.
+In 2019, Mille Lacs was voted the 5th best bass lake in the Central region of the U.S. by Bassmaster.

-The Mississippi River from Monticello to Aitkin has become a world-class smallmouth bass fishery with ample habitat, four dams and 150 miles that can offer a unique float or boating experience depending on the location.
+The Mississippi River from Monticello to Aitkin has become a world-class smallmouth bass fishery with ample habitat, 4 dams and 150 miles that can offer a unique float or boating experience depending on the location.
 West Battle Lake south of Otter Tail Lake holds the state smallmouth record of 8 pounds.
 Another favorite for bass fishing is Green Lake near Spicer.